 Drive a little further North of El Cotillo towards the Faro lighthouse and there are even more stunning lagoons at Caleta del Marrajo.
 These little lagoons is where the water gets trapped in low tide, lovely small beaches of fine white sand, black lava rocks and crystal clear turquoise waters makes this place perfect!
 It’s more remote so there’s less people – a mix of naturists and clothed people nobody seemed bothered either way.

-Fuerteventura is surrounded by the Atlantic Ocean so seafood is everywhere, Vieja (Parrot Fish) is the most common fish on the island.
+Fuerteventura is surrounded by the Atlantic Ocean so seafood is everywhere.
+Vieja (Parrot Fish) is the most common fish on the island.
 Whilst the main meat here is goat, as they are pretty much the only animals on the island, you’ll find goat stew – Puchero Canario on menus.

-Of course staple Spanish tapas dishes are on menus, however you will see local tapas dishes including:
+Of course staple Spanish tapas dishes are on menus, however you will see some local tapas dishes including: